Introduction

 | ✂️ Copying Context | Manually collect code, runtime clues, and UI details | Inspecto builds the relevant context from the page and source automatically |

-| 🤖 Invoking AI | Open AI chat, paste snippets, and explain what the component is | Ask directly from Inspect mode or send one structured batch from Annotate mode |
+| 🤖 Invoking AI | Open AI chat, paste snippets, and explain what the component is | Ask directly from Inspect mode or send one structured task from Annotate mode |

-| ⏱️ Flow Cost | Frequent context switching breaks your train of thought | The browser becomes the starting point for source lookup and AI handoff |
+| ⏱️ Flow Cost | Frequent context switching breaks your train of thought | The browser becomes the starting point for source lookup, AI handoff, and workflows |

 How it Works